dfernasu/streamlit-imdb-dashboard/README.md

 **NOTE**: To use the psql command in Windows, it is necessary to add the next path to the Environmental Variable PATH, and executing it as Admin:
 > <Installation folder>\PostgreSQL\<version>\bin\

+## Environmental Variables

+Both the Streamlit App and the Docker Configuration use environmental variables to access critical data, such as the credentials of the local database and Snowflake.
+The easiest way to configure these variables is by using a .env file (not included in the GitHub repository), which is also needed in Python to load them.

+A template of what needs to be included in this file, can be found in:

+> scripts/dotenv_template.txt

+These variables were also configured for the [GitHub Actions pipeline](#cicd-with-github-actions), using GitHub Secrets and GitHub Variables.

 # Streamlit App